tr1ten/UnacademyJEE/README.md

 # UnacademyJEE
 Simple Command line Utility to batch download Unacdemy notes of chapter

 ## Getting Started
 This tool help you to easily download all the unacademy notes via one command, no need of google account or any link.

+this tool fetches link directly from google sheet provided by unacademy so if new content added there then it will be visible here as well

 ### Prerequisites